orchid00/WomenAreExcellentProgrammers/Reading/README.md

+#

-# Women are excellent Programmers
+## Women are excellent Programmers - Reading list

 To inspire you and make you think about this statement, I am gathering a few online and freely accessible reads.